Autosave Function in Excel

 - It also allows multiple people to edit the document simultaneously.

 This has been a guide to what is Autosave in Excel File.
-Here we discuss how to turn on Autosave in Excel using Excel Options and VBA (Visual Basic Application) along with examples.
+Here we discuss how to turn on Autosave in Excel using Excel Options and VBA (Visual Basic Application) and examples.
 You may also look at these useful functions in excel –